borntofrappe/gabriele-saves/Lua.md

 Do not rely on thus feature however.
 It's considered as a "second class" feature of Lua.

-- use `tonumber` instead.
-Returning a number or `nil` if the conversion is not possible.
+- from string to number, use `tonumber`.
+The function returns a number or `nil` if the conversion is not possible.

   ```lua
   tonumber("4")